Diagnosis and tests for MERS

 Follow the hospital's infectious disease control procedures when taking samples.
 Consult the hospital's infectious disease control physician or Duty Medical Officer at the NIPH for isolation measures / infectious disease control measures and sampling.
 One set of samples should be analysed locally for common respiratory agents while the other should be sent to the Department of Virology at the NIPH for specific PCR analysis for MERS-CoV.

 With contact tracing around confirmed cases of MERS in Norway, asymptomatic close contacts will also be tested.
-Samples will be taken from upper respiratory airways, together with two serum samples; one set within 14 days after the last contact with the MERS-patient, the other set 2-3 weeks later.
+Samples will be taken from upper respiratory airways for close contacts to detect the virus.

-Positive tests for other infections do not rule out infection with MERS-CoV, as co-infection (especially influenza, streptococci, Haemophilus influenzae type B, legionella ) have been seen.
+Positive tests for other infections do not rule out infection with MERS-CoV, as co-infection (especially influenza, streptococci, Haemophilus influenzae type B, legionella) have been seen before.
 Make arrangements in advance with the local microbiology laboratory and Department of Virology at the NIPH before shipment.